Use and Purpose of Collected Personal Data

 Our web pages use 'cookies'.
 Cookies are small text files which don't do any harm to your device.
 They are stored for the duration of the session (session cookies) or permanently (permanent cookies).
 Session cookies are deleted automatically when you leave our website.
 Permanent cookies remain on your device until you or your browser delete them.

 There can also be cookies of third parties which are placed on your device when you access our website.
-Such cookies enable services of that 3rd party, for example, the handling of payments by a payment services provider.
+Such cookies enable services of that third party; for example, the handling of payments by a payment services provider.

 Cookies have different functions.
 Several cookies are technically required because the website would not work properly without them.
 Other cookies allow us to analyze how our website is used.